cwream/cwream/README.md

 — — — — — — — —

-　　　♡　　**c + h**ㅤ◡◡ㅤtotally fine with cuddles! also okay with sibling / friend c + h !! ship cuddles i'll usually only do with friends, or a ship that i lovee ; i'm not comfortable with ship cuddles from a ship i don't support ( aka proships, or ships that don't make sense ) or with strangers
+　　　♡　　**c + h**ㅤ◡◡ㅤtotally fine with cuddles! also okay with sibling / friend c + h !! ship cuddles i'll usually only do with friends, or a ship that i lovee - PIXELSHARK, MADOHOMU, SOUKOKU INT ; i'm not comfortable with ship cuddles from a ship i don't support ( aka proships, or ships that don't make sense ) or with strangers

 　　　♡　　**skins**ㅤ◡◡ㅤdo not copy my skins ; plain and simple. if you want to take inspiration from my skins, ask or whisper me for permission